jhwblender/Rename-by-Capture-Date/README.md

 If you really like what I do, feel free to donate https://www.paypal.com/paypalme/jhwblender
 <br>
-If you really really like what I do, help support me on Patreon! https://www.patreon.com/event_horizon_studios
+If you really really like what I do, help support my work on Patreon! https://www.patreon.com/event_horizon_studios